robinsonchar/radiochar/Videoclips.md

 F5hNmMTnJkA

 ## 19 de Octubre
-Duran Duran - Rio
+Duran Duran - A View To A Kill
-LT3YE4GzYGA
+Fp4CR2HcHLQ

 ## 20 de Octubre
 The Cure - Lovesong